hozlucas28/Java-Course-2023/README.md

     Installation
 </h2>
 <p>
     Clone the repository, install <a href="https://www.oracle.com/ar/java/technologies/downloads/" target="_blank">Java</a> and use <a href="https://www.eclipse.org/" target="_blank">Eclipse IDE</a>.
 That's all!
-Now open "Java-Course-2023" repository as project in the Eclipse IDE and press "Run" button to test current java file.
+Now open "Java-Course-2023" repository as project in the Eclipse IDE and press "Run" button to test your current java file.
 You are going to see a result in your terminal.
 </p>

 <p>